Undergraduate Support Grants

 - An application with more than one missing document is automatically rejected

-- No applications submitted after a grant cycle deadline will be reviewed for that cycle
+- No applications submitted after midnight of the grant cycle deadline will be reviewed for that cycle

-- For research internships and conferences/competitions that take place in the summer, a student should apply for funding before the February 10 or April 10 grant cycle deadline, depending on when the activity starts
+- For research internships and conferences/academic competitions that take place in the summer, a student should apply for funding before the February 10 or April 10 grant cycle deadlines, depending on when the activity starts

 - Applications submitted during the summer (i.e. after April 10) will be reviewed after the first grant cycle deadline of the next fiscal year